"Love your podcast! I wake up early just to listen to it with my cup of coffee."

 - Lindsay W.

-In this episode we continue our series on the intersection of race and parenting, which we started with Dr. Margaret Hagerman on the topic of white privilege in parenting; then we covered white privilege in schools with Dr. Allison Roda and what parents can do to overcome structural racism as well as talk with their…Listen to the full episode
+This episode is part of a series on understanding the intersection of race, privilege, and parenting.
+Click here to view all the items in this series.
+In this episode we continue our series on the intersection of race and parenting, which we started with Dr. Margaret Hagerman on the topic of white privilege in parenting; then…Listen to the full episode

 Welcome to the first episode in a new series that I’m calling Sharing Your Parenting Mojo, where I interview listeners about what they’ve learned from the show as well as the parenting challenges they’re facing.
 Today we talk with Ontario, Canada-based listener Jess Barnes, a registered social worker and parent of almost-two about a mindfulness…Listen to the full episode